francojposa/personal-site/_dev_setup_guides/python_setup_macos.md

 ```

 ### Set Your Global Default Python Version
 Our final Pyenv configuration step!
-To make sure you always start a shell session with your preferred default, add this line to your `~/.zshrc`:
+To make sure you always start a shell session with your preferred default Python version, add this line to your `~/.zshrc`:

 ```
-export PYENV_VERSION=3.8.0  # Or whichever version you prefer.
+export PYENV_VERSION=3.8.0
 ```

 And see the effects on your next shell session: